quicwg/base-drafts/draft-ietf-quic-transport.md

 CRYPTO_HS frames in each packet number space carry a separate sequence of handshake data starting from an offset of 0.

+## Example Handshake Flows

-Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}.
+Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}, but we provide some examples here.

 {{tls-1rtt-handshake}} provides an overview of the 1-RTT handshake.
 Each line shows a QUIC packet with the packet type and packet